storacha/docs/src/pages/terms.md

 You agree that you’ll pay the amounts set forth in https://storacha.network/#pricing for your chosen tier (“Subscription Charge”) plus any charges for additional usage beyond the storage limit of your selected tier during the previous month (“Overages”) (collectively, “Subscription Charge” and “Overages” are referred to as (the “Fees”) for each billing cycle).

-When determining tier storage limits and Overages, we track usage for payment using the volume of data associated with shard content identifiers/CIDs (CIDs referencing the actual data sent to Storacha and stored) – usage is not tracked based on content CIDs (CIDs used to reference and access uploads in a format useful to users, like specific files and directories).
+When determining tier storage limits and Overages, we track usage for payment using the volume of data associated with shard content identifiers/CIDs (CIDs referencing the actual data sent to storacha.network and stored) – usage is not tracked based on content CIDs (CIDs used to reference and access uploads in a format useful to users, like specific files and directories).

 You authorize us to charge any Payment Method associated with your account in case your primary Payment Method is declined or no longer available to us for payment of Fees you owe us.
 You remain responsible for any uncollected Fees.
 If a payment is not successfully settled, due to expiration, insufficient funds, or otherwise, and you do not cancel your account, we may suspend your access to the Paid Plan until we have successfully charged a valid Payment Method.
 For some Payment Methods, the issuer may charge you additional fees, such as foreign transaction fees or other fees relating to the processing of your Payment Method.

 ### Cancellation

-You can cancel your Paid Plan at any time, and you will be able to upload new Data to Storacha through the end of your billing period.
+You can cancel your Paid Plan at any time, and you will be able to upload new Data to storacha.network through the end of your billing period.
 Payments are nonrefundable and there are no refunds or credits for partially used membership periods.
 After cancellation, data uploaded via a Paid Plan may not be available through our hosted IPFS infrastructure after the end of your billing period.

 ### Plan Adjustments